zalenix/portaldocs/portal-sdk/templates/top-design.md

-# Design Guidance
+# Design Guidelines

 These design patterns provide solutions for common scenerios in Azure.
-In Azure, we formalize these best practices once several teams have a similar problem, use a well researched shared approach and see successful real-world usage of the common solution.
+In Azure, we formalize these best practices once several teams have a similar problem, use a well researched shared approach, and see successful real-world usage of the common solution.
 Azure teams should leverage these design patterns to accelerate extension development and to provide users with a familiar experience so that users can easily adopt new Azure services.

 ## Resource management
 The resource management patterns provide guidance for managing the full lifecycle of Azure resources.